shoaibrex/fdoc/README.md

 # fdoc: Documentation format and verification
 ## Note
-This repo is forked from square/fdoc.
-The square/fdoc version is not actively maintained and does not support ruby 3.x.
-This version is updated to support ruby 3.x.

 High-quality documentation is extremely useful, but maintaining it is often a pain.
 We aim to create a tool to facilitate easy creation and maintenance of API documentation.